luomus/laji-map/README.md

 webdriver-manager start
 ```

-Then run the tests with `yarn test`.
-For more robust testing, run `yarn run test:slow`.
+Then run the tests with `npm test`.
+For more robust testing, run `npm run test:slow`.
 It runs test after 500ms delay after the map has been initialized.

 `lib` must be built before testing (run `npm run build:lib`).

 ### Test parameters ###

-Parameters are given as envirnment variables, i.e. `TEST_BROWSER=chrome yarn test`
+Parameters are given as envirnment variables, i.e. `TEST_BROWSER=chrome npm test`

 Option         | Default | Description
 ---------------|---------|-----------------------------------------------------------------------------------------------